 Having one or more of the following risk factors doesn’t mean you'll definitely get bile duct cancer.

 Your risk of getting bile duct cancer increases as you get older.
-It can develop at any age but most people who develop it are in their 60s and 70s.
-Remember, the risk is still small because this is a rare cancer.
+It can develop at any age but most people who develop it are over 65.
+It’s important to remember that bile duct cancer is rare, so the risk of developing it is still small.

 Choledochal cysts (pronounced kol-eh-doke-al sist) are very rare.
-You have them from birth.
-Most people born with choledochal cysts develop symptoms in early childhood.
+People with choledochal cysts have them from birth and most develop symptoms in early childhood.
 But some people do not develop any symptoms until adulthood.

 Caroli’s disease is a similar condition to choledochal cysts.
 It is a very rare condition you are born with.
 It makes the bile ducts in the liver get wider (dilate).
-This can increase your risk of developing cancer in the bile ducts in the liver.
+This can increase your risk of developing cancer in the bile ducts in the liver (intrahepatic bile duct cancer).

 Stones in the bile ducts can irritate the duct lining and cause inflammation.
 This can increase your risk of bile duct cancer.
 But the increase in risk is small.

 Stones usually develop after infection or because of the slow movement of bile through the ducts.
-They tend to develop in the common or hepatic bile ducts.
+They tend to develop in the right and left hepatic ducts.

-Thorotrast (thorium dioxide) is a contrast dye that was used in the 1950s and 60s to make x-ray pictures clearer.
-Exposure to thorotrast increases your risk of developing bile duct cancer.
-It's no longer used.
+Thorotrast (thorium dioxide) is a contrast dye that was used from 1930 to 1960 to make x-ray pictures clearer.
+Exposure to Thorotrast increases your risk of developing bile duct cancer.
+This type of dye is no longer used.